zshipko/worm-rs/README.md

 # worm-rs

-async RESP3 parser for Rust
+Async RESP3 parser, client and server

 ## Limitations
 - Assumes an `Attribute` is always followed by a valid `Value`